AmmNJ/pandemeet/README.md

 The app is deployed with Vercel.
 You can access it through this link: https://pandemeet-inky.vercel.app/.
 It is optimized for mobile devices.

-## Geolocation Permission
+## Geolocation

 The geolocation API requires permission to access your location.
-Either you have to allow the request when using the feature or change your settings in case its rejected by default.
+Either you have to allow the request when using the feature or change your settings in case it is rejected by default. <br />
+The API used to reverse geocode the address from a latitude and longitude is [Nominatim](https://nominatim.org/).
+You can find the respective API documentation [here](https://nominatim.org/release-docs/develop/api/Reverse/).

 ## Getting Started